leader2one/coffee-prediction/README.md

 ```

 4. Access the application:
-   - Wait approximately 5 minutes for all services to start
+   - Wait approximately 5 minutes for all services to start, check docker log if you want
    - Open [http://localhost:5173](http://localhost:5173) in your browser

 ## Manual Setup